-5.1.
+- 5.1.
 As a first step, an employee should normally raise concerns with their immediate manager or their manager's superior.
 This depends, however, on the seriousness and sensitivity of the issues and who is involved.
-For example, if an employee believes that their immediate manager or their manager's superior is involved, they should approach the Headteacher or Chair of Trustees.
-An employee (including the Headteacher and members of the leadership team) can by-pass the direct management line and the Governing Body if they feel the overall management and Governing Body of a school is engaged in an improper course of action.
-In this case please refer to section 7 below.
+For example, if an employee believes that their immediate manager or their manager's superior is involved, they should approach the Headteacher. - 5.2.
+An employee (including the Chief Executive Officer and members of the leadership team) can bypass the direct management line and the Board of Trustees if they feel the overall management and Board of Trustees of the Trust is engaged in an improper course of action.
+In this case, please refer to section 7 below. - 5.3.

-5.2.
 Concerns are better raised in writing.
 The employee should set out the background and history of the concerns, giving names, dates and places where possible, and the reasons why they are particularly concerned about the situation.
 If an employee does not feel able to put the concern in writing, they should telephone or meet the appropriate person.
-It is important that however, the concern is raised, the employee makes it clear that they are raising the issue via the whistle-blowing procedure.
+However, it is important that when the concern is raised, the employee makes it clear that they are raising the issue via the whistleblowing procedure.

-5.3.
-The earlier an employee expresses the concern, the easier it is to take action.

-5.4.
-Although an employee is not expected to prove the truth of an allegation, they will need to demonstrate to the person contacted that there are sufficient grounds for the concern.

-5.5.
-In some instances, it may be appropriate for an employee to ask the trade union to raise a matter on the employee's behalf.

-5.6.
-At each meeting under this policy, the employee may bring a colleague or trade union representative.
+- 5.4.
+The earlier an employee expresses the concern, the easier it is to take action. - 5.5.
+Although an employee is not expected to prove the truth of an allegation, they will need to demonstrate to the person contacted that there are sufficient grounds for the concern. - 5.6.
+In some instances, it may be appropriate for an employee to ask the trade union to raise a matter on the employee's behalf. - 5.7.
+At each meeting under this procedure, the employee may bring a colleague or trade union representative.
 The companion must respect the confidentiality of the disclosure and any subsequent investigation.